 For US and other overseas shipments we recommend WORLD COURIER, which allows dry ice and guarantees refilling of dry ice if required.
 The company has local representatives in Norway, takes care of all paperwork and thereby avoids that the parcel is stuck in the customs office.
 WORLD COURIER is expensive, e.g. transportation of 1 item of 10 kg to/from USA costs about 1500€; 3 items about 2000 €.

 We have also used QUICK International for overseas shipment.

 For shipment within Europe we have used DHL, which after agreement allows dry ice, but does not refill ice; it is quick and not expensive.
 The company has local representative in Bergen.

 FedEx should be avoided.
 The company does not transport with dry ice within Norway, and the shipment stops in Oslo.

 The parcel should preferably be dispatched on a Monday, to avoid over weekend delay.
-At the day of transportation, you must notify Randi Mjelde Heimdal ([email protected]) or [email protected] about day of shipment and the actual AIR WAY BILL NUMBER.
-It is also recommended that you track your shipment during transportation, and notify us if anything goes wrong.
+At the day of transportation please notify Randi Mjelde Heimdal (firstname.lastname@example.org) or email@example.com about the day of shipment and AIR WAY BILL NUMBER.
+It is also recommended that you track your shipment during transportation, and notify us if samples are delayed.